delighted/sketch-scale-all-in-place/README.md

 1. [Download the latest release](https://github.com/mikegowen/sketch-scale-all-in-place/releases/latest) and unzip it.
 2. In Sketch, navigate to "Plugins > Reveal Plugins Folder".
-3. Move "Resize all in place.sketchplugin" to the "Plugins" folder.
+3. Move "Scale all in place.sketchplugin" to the "Plugins" folder.

 ## Usage

 1. Select more than one layer.
-2. Navigate to "Plugins > Resize all in place".
+2. Navigate to "Plugins > Scale all in place".
 3. Type the percentage scale and click "OK".

 ## Feedback